 - Stimulating lifelong learning

-- Must be a currently enrolled high school student with a minimum 2.0 GPA
+- Summer Program: Must be a currently enrolled high school student in 10th or 11th grade with a minimum 2.0 GPA

-- Returning applicants (interns) who were previously employed by the California Science Center are given preference
+- Returning applicants (interns) who were previously employed by the California Science Center Foundation are encouraged to apply

-- Applicants who reside within a one (1) mile radius of the California Science Center are given preference; applicants beyond this radius will be reviewed depending on the amount of applications received
+- Applicants who reside within a one (1) mile radius of the California Science Center are encouraged to apply

 - Ability to follow directions and be a team player